What to Expect

 When you first come in, you will be greeted by our front desk staff and asked to complete some paperwork designed to help us better understand your needs and give you more information about our services.
 After completing the paperwork, you will be given a triage appointment to meet with one of our counselors.
 Typically, this appointment will take about 30 minutes, and the two of you will discuss your immediate concerns as well as what type of services may be most helpful to you.
 The goal is to get you connected with the most appropriate services as soon as possible.
 Please know that the triage counselor may not necessarily be the counselor you are ultimately assigned to work with.
 Some of the options for services you may be discussing are described below.
 As a reminder, all of our therapy services are free and confidential.

 You would be meeting with a small group of your peers who are facing similar concerns.
 Our groups tend to have a particular focus or theme, some of which are more specific than others.
 You would be meeting with the same group of people and facilitators each week.
 Group members are encouraged to discuss their difficulties, changes they want to make in life, and how to make those changes.
 The huge benefit of group counseling is that you can get input from a variety of people, as well as get to hear other peoples’ experiences and learn from them.
 Groups often provide a kind of support and experience that is not possible in other settings.
 All group members are required to sign an agreement to maintain confidentiality and not disclose anything someone else has said outside of group.
-To participate in group counseling, typically you will first have a pre-group screening interview where you meet privately with the group facilitator(s) to talk about the group and your goals.
+To participate in a group, you will first have a pre-group meeting where you meet individually with the group facilitator(s) to talk about the group and your goals.
 Group members are often allowed to continue with the group beyond just one semester, depending on availability.
-Our groups meet during the Fall and Spring semesters and a current list of groups offered can be found on our website.
+Our groups meet during the Fall and Spring semesters and a current list of groups offered can be found on our group services webpage.

 You would meet with a counselor one-on-one to address your concerns.
 During the first meeting, you and your counselor will set goals and talk about your meeting schedule.
 In individual counseling, people will often discuss relationship concerns, family difficulties, feelings of depression or anxiety, academic issues, recovery from traumatic events, or hopes of wanting to better your life.